Trump urges Roy Moore not to run for Senate again despite having 'nothing against' him

 Breaking News Emails

-President Donald Trump made clear Wednesday morning he does not want former Alabama state Supreme Court Chief Justice Roy Moore to make another Senate run.
+President Donald Trump made clear Wednesday morning he does not want Roy Moore, a former Alabama state Supreme Court chief justice, to make another Senate run.

 "Republicans cannot allow themselves to again lose the Senate seat in the Great State of Alabama," Trump tweeted Wednesday.
 "This time it will be for Six Years, not just Two.
 I have NOTHING against Roy Moore, and unlike many other Republican leaders, wanted him to win.
 But he didn’t, and probably won’t."